-After a diagnosis is made there are several possible treatments.
+After a diagnosis is made, there are several possible treatments.
 Artificial insemination (AI) is the oldest method, widely used since the mid-twentieth century.
-Halakhic questions associated with AI include the legitimacy of non-coital ejaculation even for the purpose of procreation; the status of a child conceived by AI both in regard to illegitimacy (mamzerut) and family status (Kohen, Levi or Israel); status of the mother in reference to adultery and halizah; status of the child as heir to the husband of the mother; fulfillment of the biblical commandment to procreate incumbent on the man and the rabbinic commandments to inhabit the land and not to cease procreating; future potential for incest in the case of an anonymous donor; permissibility if the man has already produced children; genealogical issues; the unnaturalness of technology denigrating normative sexuality; the potential for resentment on the part of the husband when donor semen is used; stress on the marriage due to the rigors of fertility treatments, and other health issues.
+Halakhic questions associated with AI include the legitimacy of non-coital ejaculation even for the purpose of procreation; the status of a child conceived by AI both in regard to illegitimacy (mamzerut) and family status (Priests; descendants of Aaron, brother of Moses, who were given the right and obligation to perform the Temple services.Kohen, Levi, or Israel); status of the mother in reference to adultery and Mandated ceremony (Deut.
+25:9halizah; status of the child as heir to the husband of the mother; fulfillment of the biblical commandment to procreate incumbent on the man and the rabbinic commandments to inhabit the land and not to cease procreating; future potential for incest in the case of an anonymous donor; permissibility if the man has already produced children; genealogical issues; the unnaturalness of technology denigrating normative sexuality; the potential for resentment on the part of the husband when donor semen is used; stress on the marriage due to the rigors of fertility treatments, and other health issues.

 Semen collected for insemination sometimes undergoes treatment prior to insemination.
 Sperm are sometimes washed in such a way as to separate them from the seminal fluid to increase their motility when this is suspected or diagnosed as a problem for fertility.
 Alternatively, a swim-up technique is applied to fresh semen by which only the most motile sperm are collected.
 A culture medium is placed over the semen allowing healthy motile sperm to swim up to it.
 Sperm may also be frozen and stored for future procedures.
 Careful identification on the containers and the use of new or newly sterilized laboratory equipment are absolute requirements lest mislabeled semen samples get mixed up with each other.
 Some fertility clinics have specially appointed overseers (mashgihot) to see that only the designated semen and ova are combined in vitro fertilization and only new or sterilized equipment is used for semen collection and transfer.

 Most poskim allow artificial insemination with the husband’s semen (AIH), tending towards leniency in reference to non-coital ejaculation for this purpose.
-Most poskim consider the husband to have fulfilled at least the mitzvah to inhabit (lashevet) if not the mitzvah of procreation (R. Eliyahu Bakshi Doron permits semen collection only for this mitzvah).
+Most poskim consider the husband to have fulfilled at least the A biblical or rabbinic commandment; also, a good deed.mitzvah to inhabit (lashevet) if not the mitzvah of procreation (R. Eliyahu Bakshi Doron permits semen collection only for this mitzvah).
 For others the issue is undecided (R. Shlomo Zalman Auerbach).
 Some poskim consider that AIH exempts the woman from the need for halizah upon her husband’s demise should he have no other children and have a paternal brother.
 Transferal of his family status to the child without natural conception is questioned by some poskim and some have suggested transferring the status of the mother’s father to the child.
 Most consider the child as legitimate heir.
 Some, however, require the physical act of intercourse to establish halakhically recognized paternity.

-AIH solves a relatively low percentage of fertility problems, for example, if the husband is impotent but has sufficient quantities of normal motile sperm; if the number is low but can be concentrated by combining extracts of his different ejaculates; if he has retrograde ejaculation into the bladder; if he has hypospadias where the opening to the urethra is not at the tip of the penis, preventing the semen from being ejaculated into the vagina; or if the vaginal chemistry is too hostile to the husband’s sperm.
-During AIH semen is generally injected directly into the uterus.
-The greatest halakhic concern in this technique is that the husband’s semen could inadvertently be confused with someone else’s semen in the laboratory of the fertility clinic, thereby confusing the genealogy and according to some poskim creating a mamzer.
+AIH solves a relatively low percentage of fertility problems, for example if the husband is impotent but has sufficient quantities of normal motile sperm; if the number is low but can be concentrated by combining extracts of his different ejaculates; if he has retrograde ejaculation into the bladder; if he has hypospadias where the opening to the urethra is not at the tip of the penis, preventing the semen from being ejaculated into the vagina; or if the vaginal chemistry is too hostile to the husband’s sperm.
+During AIH, semen is generally injected directly into the uterus.
+The greatest halakhic concern in this technique is that the husband’s semen could inadvertently be confused with someone else’s semen in the laboratory of the fertility clinic, thereby confusing the genealogy and according to some poskim creating a Lit. "bastard."
+Offspring of a relationship forbidden in the Torah, e.g., between a married woman and a man other than her husband or by incest.mamzer.
 In general, seed wastage for semen testing is a primary concern in the diagnostic stage but not in the insemination stage.

 For some poskim, two new halakhic issues arise with the various IVF techniques.
 1) Genetic screening of the fertilized ova before insertion into the uterus, aimed at preventing chromosomally or congenitally malformed pre-embryos from developing, is potentially problematic.
 Nearly all poskim, however, even those who forbid genetic testing via amniocentesis or chorionic villi testing, lest the parents opt to abort a congenitally malformed fetus, allow pre-embryo screening.
-It is well before there is even a “suspicion” of pregnancy (Mishnah Niddah 3:7).
+It is well before there is even a “suspicion” of pregnancy (Codification of basic Jewish Oral Law; edited and arranged by R. Judah ha-Nasi c.
+200 C.E.Mishnah Niddah 3:7).
 More importantly, as long as the pre-embryo is outside the woman’s body it has no fetal status.
 Several poskim even allow sex selection if it is done in order to avoid a sex-linked disease such as hemophilia (R. Auerbach).
-At least one rabbi has permitted sex selection to avoid the production of sons to a kohen so that the couple’s use of IVF which may not confer family status would not become public knowledge.
-This is a major reason why IVF has become so popular in Israel: it avoids all questions of bastardy because no semen is transferred and it allows genetic testing without dealing with the problem of abortion.
+At least one rabbi has permitted sex selection to avoid the production of sons to a kohen so that the couple’s use of IVF, which may not confer family status, would not become public knowledge.
+This is a major reason IVF has become so popular in Israel: it avoids all questions of bastardy because no semen is transferred and it allows genetic testing without dealing with the problem of abortion.

 There is significant halakhic concern for the fate of unused fertilized ova (and, of course, semen) lest there be seed wastage.
-Passive treatment of such material which allows it to “die” by itself as opposed to its active destruction is required.
-Ova which have not been transferred into the uterus after twelve to fourteen days from fertilization are no longer physically capable of implantation.
+Passive treatment of such material, which allows it to “die” by itself as opposed to its active destruction, is required.
+Ova that have not been transferred into the uterus after twelve to fourteen days from fertilization are no longer physically capable of implantation.
 Since these ova are already considered to be nonviable, halakhah is more lenient concerning their use in embryonic experimentation.